Nine Quotes and Questions to Guide The Food System Through This Year

 “Elder farmers are usually looking for younger farmers to get nestled under their wing, and the younger farmers want that as well.
 They want to see someone who has experience doing this over a long period of time, who they can just identify with, really, and share their work and experience with.
 A part of what we do on the Farmers of Color Network is try to create a space for those intergenerational connections with older farmers and younger farmers, and curating that.”

-— Tahz Walker, Program Manager for the Farmers of Color Network and Co-Founder of Earthseed Land Collective.
+— Tahz Walker, Former Program Manager for the Farmers of Color Network at the Rural Advancement Foundation International – USA (RAFI-USA) and Co-Founder of Earthseed Land Collective.
 Listen to his Food Talk podcast episode here.

 What does the next generation of food advocates need from those in power today?